WW92030-STORAGE/VSC/NOTES.md

 PointLight.h
 - Point light class with an attenuation.
 Also modified the base Light class to enclose the intensity as a Vector3 (three channels).

 Scene.h
 - Added an illuminate method which does raycasting to compute the illumination of a point given the primary ray, position, base color, etc.

 Material.h
-- Collating of material parameters such as base color and specular
+- Collating of material parameters such as base color and specular.

 # 8 - VISIBILITY